 Yes.
 “Glowing” can describe someone who:

-• Appears radiant or healthy, often due to joy, pregnancy, or good skin.
+- Appears radiant or healthy, often due to joy, good sleep, or well-cared-for skin.

 Example: “She was glowing with happiness on her wedding day.”